blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 ${solution_name} can be run in either of the following modes:

-1. Host mode, on a Linux machine (or Linux VM) with Docker.
+1. Host mode on a Linux machine or a Linux virtual machine (VM) with Docker.
-2. Container mode, inside a container running on an orchestration platform such as Kubernetes, OpenShift, etc.
+2. Container mode inside a container running on an orchestration platform such as Kubernetes, OpenShift, etc.

-Each mode is discussed in detail below.
+Each mode is discussed as follows.

 ### Important notes regarding deployment sample code